The Capstone Semester

 Characterization, Testing of Nanotechnology Structures and Materials

 This course examines a variety of techniques and measurements essential for testing and for controlling material fabrication and final device performance.
 Characterization includes electrical, optical, physical, and chemical approaches.
-The characterization experience will include hands-on use of tools such as the Atomic Force Microscope (AFM), Scanning Electron Microscope (SEM), 1 nm resolution field emission SEM, fluorescence microscopes, and fourier transform infrared spectroscopy.
+The characterization experience will include hands-on use of tools such as the Atomic Force Microscope (AFM), Scanning Electron Microscope (SEM), 1 nm resolution field emission SEM, fluorescence microscopes, and Fourier transform infrared spectroscopy.

 Broad Skill Set